kluwerreuk21954/kluwerreuk21954/README.md

-The 2014 FIFA World Cup semi-final between Brazil and Germany, which ended in a shocking 7-1 victory for Germany, is one of the most memorable matches in World Cup history.
+Marta Vieira da Silva, commonly known as Marta, is widely regarded as one of the greatest female soccer players of all time, winning multiple FIFA Women's World Player of the Year awards.